 Bridge at mile 310.
-From this point N. the PCT is
+From this point N. the PCT is on top of the Hesperia Aqueduct. |

 Deep Creek Baldwin Lake to Little Bear Springs – Nobo